 Generally, entry to the course will be available to applicants who can demonstrate evidence of a minimum of three years’ experience as a professional dancer with a high-profile company and the attitude and aptitude appropriate to a vocational dance teacher.
-Intending applicants will be required to submit the necessary application form and, if successful, participate in an interview process providing a portfolio which addresses specific selection criteria.
+Intending applicants will be required to submit the application form available through this website.
+If successful, applicants will be invited to participate in an interview process and provide a portfolio which addresses specific selection criteria.
 Course numbers are limited, but applications and intake may be at any time.

 It is expected that intending participants will have, as a minimum, computer literacy equivalent to operating a personal computer, operating a word processing application, and sending/retrieving information by using web browsers and email.